bplmaps/lmec-main-site/content/research/digital-publication-small-grants.md

 This grant program supports emerging scholars who seek to make their own work accessible, engaging, and interactive through similar digital publications.
 Any work related to topics in geography, maps, history, and the humanistic spatial social sciences is eligible for consideration under this grant, though we will prioritize projects of the following kind:

-* Projects which make extensive use of the Leventhal Map & Education Center collections, and the Boston Public Library's special and research collections
+* Projects that make extensive use of the Leventhal Map & Education Center collections, and the Boston Public Library's special and research collections
-* Projects which focus on geographies in Boston and New England, and which combine historic and contemporary elements
+* Projects that focus on geographies in Boston and New England, and which combine historic and contemporary elements

 Successful applicants will receive a stipend of $1,200, to be disbursed individually to the project's primary author in two parts, at the beginning of the project and after the completion of publication.
 Additionally, successful applicants will receive a commitment of research collaboration as well as technical development from LMEC staff, beginning with the project's initial roughing-out stage and continuing through to publication.
 Technical assistance can include the coding and design needed to produce a publication in one of the formats described in the examples above, or limited assistance in creating another digital modality of the author's design.
 Grantees should not, however, expect LMEC staff to support entirely bespoke design and coding process for a one-off publication modality.